Madrid Metro: Heavy-rail lines

 Lines 7, 9 and 10, although officially treated as single lines and labelled as such on all maps and journey planners, are in fact operationally split into two sections each – these are respectively named 7A and 7B, 9A and 9B, and 10A and 10B when such distinctions are necessary.
 All in-service trains on these lines only travel within their own sections; passengers intending to travel between sections need to change trains at the designated changeover stations located in the outermost suburbs of Madrid (respectively Estadio Metropolitano, Puerta de Arganda and Tres Olivos), all of which feature cross-platform transfers.
 Routes 7A, 9A and 10A run through the city centre and operate similarly to the other radial lines of the network, while routes 7B, 9B and 10B run predominantly outside of the city where demand is much lower, and are therefore operated using shorter trainsets running at lower frequencies.

-Under normal circumstances, all trains and call at every intermediate station en route, and the majority of services run throughout the route from one end to the other (or continuously around the loop in the case of lines 6 and 12).
+Under normal circumstances, all trains call at every intermediate station en route, and the majority of services run throughout the route from one end to the other (or continuously around the loop in the case of lines 6 and 12).

 Similarly to several other metro networks around the world such as the London Underground or the New York City Subway, the conventional network of the Madrid Metro has been built with two distinct loading gauges: